Hack – Managing Employees, Capable and Committed?

 Let’s face it, some days your team members seem capable and committed to the job – don’t you love it when the team is pumping and managing employees is easy.
 But then there are some days when managing employees seems just hard, and as a business owner, you wonder if they have the capabilities to do the job or perhaps they are just not committed to getting the job done.

-As Business Coach Melbourne, I chat with and listen to business owners about your frustrations with employees, and why your leverage to a successful business is not quite working the way you need or expected it to.
-Do you recognise some of these issues with your employees:
+As Business Coach Melbourne, I chat with and listen to business owners about your frustrations with employees, and why your leverage to a successful business is not quite working the way you need or expect it to.
+Do you recognize some of these issues with your employees:

 - Went off and did some work that wasn’t really necessary and as a result, an important deadline was missed

 - Had a big night out and slept in – either ran late or a no-show

 - Does about 50-80% of the job really well, but drops the ball on the rest

 - Objects to following your processes, or even sabotage it, and finds new ways each week to avoid the paperwork you need to monitor performance

 - Complains that the work expectations are too stressful and you expect too much from the person

 - Loves a few particular customers and spends all the time with them, but ignores or shortchanges many more